King's Indian Defence, Sämisch Variation: 0-0

 History and Notable Players

 It arises from the King's Indian Defence, Sämisch Variation.
-Among the most prolific practitioners on the White side are Aleksey Dreev (85 games), Florin Gheorghiu (71 games), Chris G Ward (69 games).
-On the Black side, notable exponents include Wolfgang Uhlmann (66 games), Svetozar Gligoric (62 games), John D M Nunn (56 games).
+On the White side, Aleksey Dreev (85 games), Florin Gheorghiu (71 games), Chris G Ward (69 games) top the database.
+Notable Black exponents: Wolfgang Uhlmann (66 games), Svetozar Gligoric (62 games), John D M Nunn (56 games).

 Main Lines and Variations